Vidhi43/Vitamin_Deficiency_Detection_System/README.md

 ## Published Report

-We also published a detailed report on the methodology, datasets, and results, through IJCRT, which can be accessed here:
+We also published a detailed report on methodology, dataset selection process, implementation pipeline, and analytical results of this project have been formally documented and published in the International Journal of Creative Research Thoughts (IJCRT).
+This publication validates the academic and practical relevance of our work in the intersection of healthcare and artificial intelligence.

+You can access the full published report here:

 https://doi.org/10.5281/ZENODO.15718974